creative-connections/Bodylight.js-FMU-Compiler/README.md

 ```bash
 ./compile_docker.ps1 my_model.fmu
 ```
+OPTIONALLY:

-Use option `-o` to enable compilation optimization, producing smaller and faster code (using `-O3 --clossure 1`), by default it is disabled.
+* Use option `-o` to enable compilation optimization, producing smaller and faster code (using `-O3 --clossure 1`), by default it is disabled.
-Use option `-w` to write resulting WASM embedded in JS into FMU/binaries/wasm32, by default it is disabled.
+* Use option `-w` to write resulting WASM embedded in JS into FMU/binaries/wasm32, by default it is disabled.
-Use option `-s` to generate sample web simulator into index.html, it is in resulting ZIP file
+* Use option `-s` to generate sample web simulator into index.html, it is in resulting ZIP file

 The script compiles FMU to WebAssembly and embeds them into Javascript creates ZIP file with JS and XML with model description.
 Use it with dbs-webcomponents or bodylight.js web components.